divijghose/firedrake/Firedrake-meeting-2024-04-10.md

 Petsc upstream fixed the MasOS issues related to CHACO and Openblas.
 However, firedrake install [fails](https://github.com/firedrakeproject/firedrake/wiki/Daiane) for `petsc4py` installation.

+CW: This is hard.
+See [my previous attempt at landing Cython 3](https://github.com/firedrakeproject/firedrake/pull/3290#issuecomment-1849967265).

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*